-The London 2012 Olympics and Paralympics will leave a lasting legacy.
-Not only will they have inspired a generation, but they also reminded us how much we like films about sport.
+The London 2012 Olympics and Paralympics will left a lasting legacy.
+Not only have they inspired a generation, but they also reminded us how much we like films about sport.
 We help you relive the fun of the games as well as getting your athlete fix with our top ten sports movies…

 BASEketball is more about ridiculous comedy than sport but the sentiment behind the story means this movie, from the makers of South Park, just scrapes into the top ten.
 Lifelong slackers Joe Cooper (Trey Parker) and Doug Remer (Matt Stone) invent their own game, based on basketball and baseball, to win a bet.
 It gains popularity and, as well as trying to win the league cup, and the heart of love interest Jenna Reed (Yasmine Bleeth), they must also fight off the advances of greedy businessman (Robert Vaughan) who wants to destroy their sport.

 9. Escape to Victory

 Part World War II movie, part football film, this story sounds ridiculous on paper.
 English Army Captain and West Ham Football player (Michael Caine) agrees to coach a football team of POWs who will play a propaganda match against a German side, while also secretly planning their escape.
 Sounds crazy (and it is), but where else can you see Hollywood greats like Michael Caine, Sylvester Stallone and Max Von Sydow appear on the same screen as football legends Pele, Bobby Moore and Ossie Ardiles?

 8. Major League